Art Department (ART)

 ART 379 Cr.1

 Practical experience in applying photographic skills by participating as staff members for university publications.
-Repeatable for credit - maximum 2.
+Repeatable for credit - maximum two.
 Consent of instructor.
 Offered Annually.

 ART 399 Cr.2